Konstantin Kalinin

 Data architecture: blueprint for information flow

-Your EHR software development must include a robust data architecture that supports secure storage, HIPAA compliance, and interoperability with external systems like labs, payers, and health information exchanges.
+Your EHR software development needs data architecture that survives HIPAA audits and talks cleanly to outside systems: labs, payers, claims clearinghouses, and health information exchanges.

 Related: Agile App Development: Building Winning Products

-• front-end devs (iOS/Android/React, etc. — based on the apps you’re building)
+• front-end devs (iOS/Android/React, depending on the apps you’re shipping)

-• full-stack back-end developer for working on the core logic, database, security, etc.
+• full-stack back-end developer for core logic, database, and security work

 • dedicated API developer